 Registered nurse students achieve advanced standing in the undergraduate program through transfer of applicable college credits and through successful completion of required validation exams in nursing and optional challenge exams in selected liberal education courses.
 Each of these mechanisms is described below.

 REQUIREMENTS

-An entrance criminal background check that complies with the Older Adults Protective Services Act and Child Protective Services Law, as well as urine drug screening, child abuse clearance and FBI fingerprinting must be submitted.
+An entrance criminal background check that includes urine drug test, child abuse clearance and FBI fingerprinting must be submitted.

 All registered nurse students are expected to have the following on file prior to enrollment in clinical nursing courses: